Published on Accessibility Services (https://wellness.uoguelph.ca/accessibility)

 Students who are registered with SAS are assigned to an Advisor who will provide support throughout their time at the University of Guelph.

-• Collaborate with students and faculty to determine and implement suitable accommodations.
+• Collaborate with you and faculty to determine and implement suitable accommodations.

-• Refer students to other support services on campus, such as Personal Counselling [1], Program Counselling [2], Library Accessible Services [3], Student Health Services [4] and Student Financial Services [5].
+• Refer you to other support services on campus, such as Personal Counselling [1], Academic Advising [2], Library Accessible Services [3], Student Health Services [4] and Student Financial Services [5].

-• Communication (with the permission of the student) with professors, faculty advisors, program counsellors and other university staff as needed.
+• Communication (with your permission) with professors, faculty advisors, academic advisors and other university staff as needed.

 • Help students develop effective compensatory strategies tailored to their individual abilities.